OLProtocol/docs-en/OrdX/instruct.md

 The attr field is an expandable attribute that allows more special satoshis to be filtered out using this attribute.
 Currently supported attributes are:
 1. rar: Rarity defined in Ordinals: common, uncommon, rare, epic, legendary, mythic
-2. cn: Consecutive numbers, specifies the quantity of consecutive numbered satoshis, for example, cn=1000 for 1000 consecutively numbered satoshis.
-3. trz: Trailing zeros, specifies the number of trailing zeros in the satoshi number, for example, trz=8 indicates that the satoshi number has 8 trailing zeros.
+2. trz: Trailing zeros, specifies the number of trailing zeros in the satoshi number, for example, trz=8 indicates that the satoshi number has 8 trailing zeros.

 If you have any good ideas or discover satoshis with special value, you can submit the code to us.

 Through the deploy instruction, we can see that the ordx protocol differs from other protocols mainly in the following aspects:
+1. One satoshi is bound to one unit of asset.
-1. There is no supply limit; instead, the effective block height for minting is specified.
+2. There is no supply limit; instead, the effective block height for minting is specified.
 All tokens minted within this height range are valid.
-2. One satoshi is bound to one unit of asset, and one token can represent multiple units of asset, i.e., one token is bound to n satoshis.
+3. Support the project party’s overall control through the parent-child inscription..
-3. It is possible to specify that only satoshis with certain attributes can be minted, meaning that assets can only be bound to satoshis with specific attributes.
+4. It is possible to specify that only satoshis with certain attributes can be minted, meaning that assets can only be bound to satoshis with specific attributes.

 mint
 ----